 When finding a cuticle oil, look for Vitamin E, coconut oil, almond oil or jojoba oil in the list of ingredients, as these are the most effective for hydration.

 Shaping, Buffing & Painting

-Even if you choose to keep your nail colour neutral for the big day, it is always worth shaping and buffing them to ensure a smooth and even surface.
+Even if you choose to keep your nail color neutral for the big day, it is always worth shaping and buffing them to ensure a smooth and even surface.

-However, I would advise using either a light nude or a soft pink nail polish on your nails, to ensure that the colour of your nails appears even and unblemished.
+However, I would advise using either a light nude or soft pink nail polish on your nails, to ensure that the color of your nails appears even and unblemished.

 Preserving Your Mani

 After all the hard work that you will undoubtedly have put into your nails, there is nothing worse than ruining all that hard work just days before the wedding.

 To keep your nails in perfect condition, avoid exposing your hands to any household cleaning products and acetone or toluene-based nail polish removers, as these will instantly dehydrate the skin on your hands.